Lovers of turquoise seashores, sunshine, and history will find a thousand and one things to do in Croatia.

 Beaches in Pula

 No surprisingly, Pula is another destination in Croatia with plenty of pristine beaches to choose from.
-For suggestions on which ones to visit, click here.
+So, bring sunscreen and get yourself out on that sand!
+For suggestions on which beaches to visit in Pula click here.

 Where to Stay in Pula